COVID-19 (coronavirus disease 2019), formerly known as 2019-nCoV

 Written by Ada’s Medical Knowledge Team

-The following text is based on the evolving but still limited knowledge of the new coronavirus.
-It will be updated as new information becomes available.
+This is based on the evolving but still limited knowledge of the new coronavirus.
+It will be updated as new scientifically credible information becomes available.

 COVID-19 (coronavirus disease 2019)

-COVID-19 is the disease resulting from infection by a new respiratory virus (SARS-CoV-2) first identified on December 8th, 2019 in Wuhan, Hubei Province, China as the cause of a respiratory illness outbreak.
-The name was suggested by the WHO, using established guidelines that include being related to the disease, avoiding reference to people, places, or animals associated with the disease, and being easily pronounceable.
+COVID-19 is the disease resulting from infection by a new respiratory virus (SARS-CoV-2), first identified on December 8, 2019 in Wuhan, Hubei Province, China as the cause of a respiratory illness outbreak.
+The name ‘COVID-19’ was suggested by the WHO (World Health Organization), using established guidelines.

 Reported affected areas